GetAywa/aywa_hash/README.md

 Install
 -------

-Python 2.7 is required as well as gcc.
+Python 3.7 is required as well as gcc.

-    $ python setup.py install
+    $ python3.7 setup.py install

 Test